A Florida mediation attorney who resolves disputes without the courtroom.

 Civil Mediation & Pre-Suit Resolution

 Before filing a lawsuit, consider mediation.
 Most civil disputes can be resolved faster and at lower cost through pre-suit negotiation than by going through the court system.
+We mediate and resolve:

 - Breach of contract disputes with vendors, clients, or partners